 Awards and Recognitions

 Our members have won numerous awards and below you see a selection of them, reflecting the ongoing commitments to our communities, our people and our planet and the effectiveness of their initiatives toward continuous improvement in these areas.

 De Beers Group has received the 2018 European Diversity Awards for Inclusive Company of the Year (Highly Commended).

 The Gahcho Kue mine in Canada was awarded the Workplace Health and Safety Award by the Yellowknife Chamber of Commerce.
 The award celebrates companies that exceed expectations or show leadership in improving health and safety.

-Dominion Diamond Mines was awarded the Safe Everyday Gold Award from the Association of Mineral Exploration (AME) and Prospectors & Developers Association of Canada (PDAC).
+Arctic Canadian Diamond Company was awarded the Safe Everyday Gold Award from the Association of Mineral Exploration (AME) and Prospectors & Developers Association of Canada (PDAC).
 The award honors the company with the highest number of hours worked without a lost-time incident.

 ALROSA was ranked in the top-10 best employers in Russia according to the 2019 Forbes rating.

 The Diamond Empowerment Fund (DEF) awarded Diamonds Do Good Award for Community Stewardship to ALROSA recognizing its efforts in implementation of community development initiatives and social programs .

 Petra Diamonds and Rio Tinto were included in the FTSE4Good Index, which measures the performance of companies demonstrating strong environmental, social and governance practices.